ChrisGuenther333/to-do-project/README.md

 -Clear completed tasks in a list
 -Search for tasks in a list
 -Retrieve your lists when you reload the page

+This project consists of HTML, Bootstrap, and Javascript